 SECR (Streamlined Energy and Carbon Reporting)

-The Government announced the demise of the CRC Energy Efficiency Scheme in 2016 to reduce the administration burden on participant organisations.
 As it is widely recognised that carbon emissions reporting has a valuable role to play in decarbonisation, the government introduced the Streamlined Energy and Carbon Reporting (SECR) as a new reporting framework from April 2019.

-The SECR aligns with best practice, building on the existing mandatory reporting of greenhouse gas emissions by UK quoted companies The UK government and Devolved Administrations have committed to working together to deliver the best outcome as the new SECR reporting framework will apply across the UK both in line with and after the outcome of Brexit.
+The SECR aligns with best practice, building on the existing mandatory reporting of greenhouse gas emissions by UK quoted companies.
+The UK government and Devolved Administrations have committed to working together to deliver the best outcome as the new SECR reporting framework will apply across the UK both in line with and after the outcome of Brexit.
 The Statutory Instrument, approving the Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018, was approved on 6th November 2018.

 - global scope 1 and scope 2 GHG emissions;